Christian Jenski MD

 Dr. Jenski has dreamed of practicing medicine for as long as he can remember.
-Solving complex problems and interacting with people have always appealed to him.
-His career in medicine began in the Emergency Department and he has practiced Emergency Medicine off and on for the last 15 years.
-His interest in Functional and Integrative Medicine began with a personal twist and a bit of serendipity.
+His career in medicine began in the Emergency Department, and he has practiced Emergency Medicine off and on since 2003.
+His interest in functional and integrative medicine began with a personal twist and a bit of serendipity.

 When his daughter, Eden, was three and a half years old, he diagnosed her with Celiac Disease.
-It was through Integrative and Functional Medicine that he was able to detect her early, subtle signs and symptoms.
+Through Integrative and Functional Medicine, he was able to detect her early, subtle signs and symptoms.
 His family has since adopted a gluten-free diet, and she is healthy and active.
-Dr. Jenski and his family have a lifestyle congruent with their beliefs and supported by nutrition, healthy choices, and love.
-They have six raised beds in their vegetable garden and are novice organic farmers.
-They also have a bountiful herb garden, recently planted a fig tree and are currently growing passion flowers.
+Dr. Jenski and his family have a lifestyle supported by nutrition, creativity, healthy choices, and love.
+They have eight raised beds in their vegetable garden and are novice organic farmers.
+They also have a bountiful herb garden and a growing number of fruit trees.

 1997 – 2018